-US targeted operative behind Sousse beach massacre
+US drone strike kills French ISIS operative

 - Boubaker Hakim is a French-Tunisian ISIS operative

-- Intelligence agencies are trying to verify if he was killed
+- The Pentagon says Saturday he was killed

-(CNN)A French ISIS operative suspected of enabling a terrorist attack on a tourist beach in Tunisia was targeted by a United States drone strike in late November, according to a source briefed by French intelligence.
+(CNN)A French ISIS operative suspected of enabling a terrorist attack on a tourist beach in Tunisia was killed by a US drone strike in late November, according to the Pentagon.

-Boubaker Hakim, 33, a veteran French-Tunisian ISIS operative -- who had gained a reputation as one of the most notorious and ruthless figures in global jihad -- was targeted in the Raqqa area of Syria on November 26, according to the source.
+Boubaker Hakim, 33, a veteran French-Tunisian ISIS operative who had gained a reputation as one of the most notorious and ruthless figures in global jihad -- was targeted in Raqqa, Syria, on November 26, Pentagon spokesman Peter Cook said.

-Western intelligence agencies are still working to verify if he was killed.
+"His removal degrades ISIL's ability to conduct further attacks in the West and denies ISIL a veteran extremist with extensive ties," he said, using a different acronym for ISIS.

+CNN reported Friday than Hakim was targeted, citing a source briefed by French intelligence.

 Intelligence indicated that Hakim was connected to the Tunisian cell behind the June 2015 Sousse attack via an intermediary in Libya, a senior British counterterrorism source told CNN.